-Python also utilizes specific indentations eliminating the use of curly brackets and other visually complex symbols.
-These simple language rules made Python a very readable language with great overall UX.
+Python also utilizes specific indentations, eliminating curly brackets and other visually complex symbols.
+These simple rules made Python a readable language with great overall UX.

 Python is a very versatile programming language.
-There are no strict rules that require us only to use a certain way to build something, and overall it is a more forgiving language when there are small errors.
+There are no strict rules that require us only to use a sure way to build something, and overall it is a more forgiving language when there are minor errors.

 #3.
 Ease of Use

-Python is very intuitive and easy to use in building anything from a mobile app to video games to a full-fledged standalone software.
+Python is intuitive and easy to build anything from a mobile app to video games to full-fledged standalone software.

-Also, various tutorials and forums are available for learning Python, which is why many programmers are now striving to learn Python, competing for head to head with Java as the top language for beginner programmers.
+Also, various tutorials and forums are available for learning Python, which is why many programmers are now striving to learn Python, competing head-to-head with Java as the top language for beginner programmers.